KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/strategies/README.md

 ## Algorithm

-The algorithm is implemented in FinalizeSolutionStep function that loops over all piping elements until the erosion growth is finished or all piping elements are checked.
+The algorithm is implemented in the FinalizeSolutionStep function that loops over all piping elements until the erosion growth is finished or all piping elements are checked.

 ### FinalizeSolutionStep function